+- 6.4.6.1.
 The competitors are arranged in groups.
 A group should be a minimum of 5 pilots.
-The contest is organised in qualifying, semi-final and fly-off rounds.

-At qualifying rounds the tasks 1 and 2 are flown.
+The contest is organised in qualifying, semi-final and fly-off rounds. - 6.4.6.2.
+In the qualifying rounds, tasks 1 and 2 are flown.
 The start and end of the working time are announced with a sound-signalling device.
-The results are normalised within each group, 1000 points being the basis for the winner of the group.
+The results are normalised within each group, 1000 points being the basis for the winner of the group. - 6.4.6.3.
 To the semi-final rounds the best pilot from each qualifying group proceeds.
-Other pilots, up to the number of 24, proceed to semi-final according to their normalised results.
-In case of tie at last proceeding places a draw decides.

-At semi-final the pilots fly task 2 in three groups (or two groups if the number of qualified pilots is less than 15).

-To the final (fly-off) group the best pilot from each semi-final group proceeds.
-Other pilots proceed to final according to their normalised results.
-In case of tie at last proceeding places, the pilot with better result from qualifying round proceeds.

-At fly-off eight pilots fly in one group.
-All pilots with non zero score proceed to the following round.
-Usually the number of pilots is reduced by one at each consecutive round, so that at the last round only two pilots compete for the total winner.
-If in any round all pilots get zero or maximum score the round is repeated.
-For each round, the competitors receive at least 2 minutes preparation time, as announced by the organiser.
-During the preparation time, the competitor is allowed to turn on and check his radio, but is not allowed any launch of his glider, either outside or inside the launching and landing area.
+Other pilots, up to the number specified by the organiser before the beginning of the first qualifying round, proceed to semi-final according to their normalised results.
+In case of tie at last proceeding places, the result of task 1 decides.
+If a tie remains, the result of the next to last flight of task 1 decides.
+The number of semi-final groups is specified by the organiser before the beginning of the first qualifying round.
+The organiser may also decide to skip the semi-final if the number of competitors is small.
+This decision must be announced before the beginning of the first qualifying round. - 6.4.6.4.
+In the semi-final rounds, the pilots fly task 2 in three groups (or two groups if the number of qualifying pilots is less than 15). - 6.4.6.5.
+The best pilot from each semi-final group goes forward to the final group.
+Other pilots go forward to final according to their normalised results.
+In the case of a tie, at last proceeding places, the pilot with the better result from qualifying round proceeds. - 6.4.6.6.
+The final round contains eight pilots or, in exceptional cases, four pilots.
+From each semi-final group the best pilot proceeds to the fly-off round.
+Other pilots, up to the number specified by the organiser before the beginning of the first qualifying round, proceed to the fly-off according to their normalised results.
+In case of tie for the last qualifying place, the pilot with the better result from the qualifying round proceeds.
+If a tie remains, the best result from task 1 decides.

-6.4.7.
-Total winner
+6.4.7 Total winner